davedavedavenm/nuki-smart-lock-notification/README.md

 - **Configuration**: Adjust notification settings
 - **User Management**: Add and manage users (admin only)
 - **Notification Settings**: Configure notification preferences
+- **Temporary Codes**: Create and manage temporary access codes (admin and agency roles)

 Access the web interface at `http://your-pi-ip:5000`

+### User Roles

+The system supports three types of user roles:

+1. **Admin**: Full access to all features and settings
+2. **Agency**: Restricted access focused on temporary code management
+3. **User**: Basic access for viewing lock status and activity

+#### Creating Agency Users

+To create a management agency user with the ability to manage temporary access codes:

+1. Log in as an admin user
+2. Go to Admin → Create Agency User
+3. Fill in the required information
+4. Click "Create Agency User"

+#### Managing Temporary Codes

+To create a temporary access code:

+1. Log in as an admin or agency user
+2. Go to the "Temporary Codes" page
+3. Fill in the code, name/purpose, and expiry date/time
+4. Click "Create Temporary Code"

+Temporary codes will automatically expire at the set time.

 ## Security Features